 ARD for Marijuana Possession

-- Completion of drug treatment, if recommended
+- Completion of drug treatment

-- Remain arrest-free during the program probationary period
+- Remain arrest-free

 - Completion of community service